 5. Attach sides of DIY outdoor chair together

 Attach the two side frames together by attaching the front and back bottom boards (two of the 28 3/4″ boards).
 Use 2 1/2″ Kreg screws and a drill.
 Make sure that the pocket holes are facing the inside of the chair frame.

-Next, add the two bottom support boards using the remaining two 27 1/4″ boards and 2 1/2″ Kreg screws.
-Space the bottom support boards about 8″ apart.
-Also, I ran out of lumber and had to use just just two boards spaced 8″ apart as shown in the photo and video.
-But I recommend using three bottom support boards in this step instead of 2 for extra support.
+Next, add the bottom support boards using the remaining three 27 1/4″ boards and 2 1/2″ Kreg screws.
+Space the bottom support boards about 5″ apart. *Note: I ran out of lumber and had to use just just two boards spaced 8″ apart as shown in the photo and video.
+But I recommend using three bottom support boards in this step, instead of 2, for the best support!